 STVHCS offers a two-year APA-accredited postdoctoral fellowship in Clinical Neuropsychology and recruits two fellows each year.
 The goal of the Clinical Neuropsychology Fellowship Program is to prepare fellows for employment as neuropsychologists and board certification through the American Board of Professional Psychology (ABPP).
 Our program provides training consistent with the Houston Conference Guidelines (Hannay, 1998) and is a member program of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN; www.appcn.org).
-Our program is supportive of the Minnesota Update Conference principles and looks forward to the finalized documents for additional guidance on training centered in equity, diversity, and inclusion.
+Our program is supportive of the Minnesota Update Conference principles and looks forward to the publication of the follow-up documents suggesting best ways to implement the newly published competencies.

 Fellows learn a variety of neuropsychological assessment, intervention, and research techniques within a VA hospital and design their training to meet individual needs and career goals.
-Additional training opportunities are available at our sister institution, the University of Texas Health Science Center at San Antonio (now UT Health San Antonio), which is connected to the VA hospital via a sky bridge, and San Antonio Military Medical Complex (SAMMC aka BAMC), which is approximately 15 miles away.
+Additional training opportunities are available at our sister institution, UT Health San Antonio, which is connected to the VA hospital via a sky bridge, and Brooke Army Medical Center (BAMC), which is approximately 15 miles away.
 Most graduates of our fellowship program obtain employment in VA Neuropsychology Service positions or academic medical centers.

 STVHCS has APA-accredited Clinical Psychology fellowship and internship programs.
 Thus, there are fourteen fellows in total – four in neuropsychology and ten in the clinical psychology fellowship program.
 The internship program has seven interns.

-3. Polytrauma Transitional Rehabilitation Program (PTRP)/Post-Deployment Accelerated Comprehensive Evaluation and Rehabilitation (PACER) program: PTRP is a residential rehabilitation program for active-duty service members and military veterans who have sustained injuries to multiple systems.
+4. Polytrauma Transitional Rehabilitation Program (PTRP): PTRP is a residential rehabilitation program for active-duty service members and military veterans who have sustained injuries to multiple systems.
 TBI is the most common injury, with most program participants having sustained orthopedic trauma, amputation(s), spinal cord injury, and/or burn injuries in addition.
 Many were exposed to traumatic combat experiences and have psychological disorders related to war experiences or injury-related events.
 Primary transitional program goals are to aid participants' a) return to community living with maximum independence, and b) return to productive community roles, with an emphasis on work or formal education programs.
 Fellows are involved in evaluation and treatment.
 Initially, they help the team identify and conceptualize the nature of cognitive, emotional, personality, and psychosocial issues that affect the individual's progress in continuing rehabilitation, adjustment to injury, and quality of life issues.
 Fellows work closely with the treatment team to address emotional issues, implement environmental or behavioral interventions to assist with management of behavioral sequelae of injury, and build patients' knowledge of deficits and skills for managing cognitive symptoms of brain injury.
-The PACER program is located in the same facility and admits active-duty special operators for three-week inpatient stays for comprehensive assessment and recommendations to allow them to return to their high-level of functioning.

 Year 2: During Year 2, fellows develop a more individualized training plan based on the following required and optional clinical experiences:

 1. Neuropsychology Consult Service (required): Second-year fellows have at least one day assigned for outpatient evaluations per week.
-Additional clinical duties include (1) responding to inpatient neuropsychology consultation requests for patients admitted to medicine or psychiatry units, (2) co-facilitating a cognitive stimulation group for individuals with dementia and (3) providing individual cognitive rehabilitation to 2-3 patients at a time.
+Additional clinical duties include (1) responding to inpatient neuropsychology consultation requests for patients admitted to medicine or psychiatry units, (2) co-facilitating a cognitive stimulation group for veterans diagnosed with dementia, and (3) providing individual cognitive rehabilitation to 2-3 patients at a time.
 One of the neuropsychologists in this clinic conducts Spanish-language assessments; if fluent in Spanish, fellows have an opportunity to participate.

 2. Neurology Consultation/Liaison (required): Second-year fellows will spend one month rounding with the inpatient neurology team.
 During this month, outpatient responsibilities will be waived (e.g., outpatient neuropsychological assessments) to allow sufficient time each day to round with the neurology residents and attending neurologist.

-3. San Antonio Military Medical Complex/Brooke Army Medical Center (required): Second-year fellows will spend two days per week at SAMMC for two months, during which time they will provide outpatient evaluations for active duty and retired military personnel.
+3. Brooke Army Medical Center (required): Second-year fellows will spend two days per week at BAMC for two months, during which time they will provide outpatient evaluations for active duty and retired military personnel.
 These evaluations may include forensic/disability evaluations for the medical boarding process for active-duty service members.
 This experience is an immersion in active-duty culture; fellows will learn about military structure and culture.
 Additionally, ethical and professional issues regarding confidentiality for forensic/medical board examinations and command reporting will be relevant.

 4. Additional Clinical Experiences (optional):